Minutes

 New Business:

-Nominating Committee Recommendation: Terry announced that the Nominating Committee recommended to the Board Greg Rippberger as a candidate to fill the vacancy for 2023-2026 terms.
+Nominating Committee Recommendation: Terry announced that the Nominating Committee recommended to the Board Carol Crowe and Martha Johnson as candidates to fill the 2 vacancies for 2023-2026 terms.
 The Board accepted the nomination at the October meeting.

 Terry Dillehay, Board Secretary